 Let’s say you went to a bar one night and you intended to meet someone.
 And sure enough, a stranger approached you as soon as you sat down.
 Let’s say you hit it off with this stranger.
 After a brief 30 minutes chat, both of you decided to set another date.
 Now would you move in with this stranger after the second date?

 Because that’s what that number is saying.
-That number is saying that 15% to 35% of all employers are desperate enough to make a new hire based off 2 interviews (pretty standard practice) with a stranger.
+That number is saying that 15% to 35% of all employers are desperate enough to make a new hire based on 2 interviews (pretty standard practice) with a stranger.
 And here’s the thing: hiring is a risky business.

 Forget the hard financial cost.
 By employing you, the employer is taking a social risk by introducing you to her team.
 She is also taking a professional risk because to some extent, hiring you is like putting her job on the line.
-And most important, she is taking a personal risk – what if you’re a psycho?
+And most importantly, she is taking a personal risk – what if you’re a psycho?

 That’s where networking comes in.
 Networking is like dating.
 It allows your future employer to get to know you better and minimize the risks she will be taking in hiring you.
 The problem is that schools don’t teach networking – and most people simply don’t know what to do.

 Well, the first step is not to appear like a desperate weirdo.
 Of course, that’s easier said than done, especially when a job is on the line.
 Here are a couple of steps to make sure you never again say, “I can’t believe I said that!”

 Serendipity vs Goal:

 “How does he appear so smooth?” my friend wondered.
-He just witnessed a colleague of ours get a card from one of the most well-known industry influencer.
+He just witnessed a colleague of ours get a card from one of the most well-known industry influencers.
 Here’s how: he prepared!